Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I had some stainless steel structure frame from an old microwave, I traced a form from the unbroken reed.

-The new piece was thicker and I spent 2 full hours (found an actual use for Maury and Jerry Springer!) thinining and straightening both sides on a sharpening stone.
+The new piece was thicker and I spent 2 full hours (found an actual use for Maury and Jerry Springer!) thinning and straightening both sides on a sharpening stone.

 Oddly there was no gasket in the compressor housing.
 I coated both planes with a layer of Greece and tightened all 4 bolts.